aws-amplify/amplify-js/CONTRIBUTING.md

 - Our History and Ethos
 - Our Design
-- Getting Started
-	- Other tips
-- Tools
-	- Yarn
-	- Lerna
-	- nvm
-	- Jest
+- Development Process
+	- Setting up for local development
+	- Architecture of the codebase
-- Workflows
+	- Steps towards contributions
-- Adding a dependency to a package
 - Pull Requests
-- Troubleshooting
 - Debugging
+- Release
+- Finding contributions to work on
 - Related Repositories
-- Finding contributions to work on
 - Code of Conduct
 - Security issue notifications
 - Licensing